Anna Raeburn

-Anna Raeburn (born 3 April 1944) is a British broadcaster, author and journalist who is best known for her role as a radio agony aunt, giving advice on relationships and more general life problems.
+Anna Raeburn (born 3 April 1944) is a British broadcaster and author who is best known for her role as a radio agony aunt, giving advice on relationships and more general life problems.
 As a broadcaster, she has worked for Capital Radio, LBC and the original Talk Radio.
 She has authored two books and currently writes her own weekly blog called "Annalog".

 Early life

 Raeburn went to the all-girls Kirby Grammar School in Linthorpe, Middlesbrough, north Yorkshire.
 She moved to London aged 17 and at 19 was working in New York.
 She worked for Penthouse, Forum and Cosmopolitan.

 Radio

 Raeburn built her reputation in the 1970s and 1980s on a popular late night problem phone-in show on Capital Radio, called Anna And The Doc.
 The journalist Vincent Graff said of the show: “If you were a baffled teenager trying to find your way in the world, Anna and the Doc gave you the roadmap.”
 Her celebrity status was such that in 1978 she was invited onto BBC Radio 4's Desert Island Discs choosing as her favourite track, "Amazing Grace" by Aretha Franklin.
 She also had an afternoon advice show on Talk Radio in the late 1990s.